MatheusOde/MatheusOde/README.md

 ### Connect with me

-You can find my current professional profiles and contact detail on LinkedIn, send me an e-mail or message me on telegram for professional inquires.
+You can find my current information and contact on LinkedIn, send me an e-mail or message me on telegram for professional inquires.

 <div align="center">
     <a href="https://www.linkedin.com/in/matheus-odebrecht/">
         <img src="https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white" alt="LinkedIn"/>